 Cook Stove Revolution of the 1800s

 Recently I bought a new cook stove or “range” as they are now known, when I moved into my new apartment.
 It displays all the latest technological, in this case digital, innovations of the current day.
-When a surface element is turned on, a fan blows air forward and upward toward the person using the range.
-This feature annoyed one of my neighbours who returned his range on the belief that the air would irritate an existing health condition.
+When a surface element is turned on, a fan blows air forward and upward toward the person using the range, an irritation to one neighbor who chose to return his range believing that the air would irritate a health condition of the user.

 This experience reminds me of the story of Mrs. Chancy whose husband believed he had invented a stove that surpassed in complexity all others on the market.
 He was not impressed however, when she totally panned the innovative complexities of the stove.
 She admonished, “Really Mr. Chancy!
 As if it were a matter of course that we should get people to suit our stoves, instead of stoves to suit our people” (Brewer, 2000, p.67).